Yue-Zhengyuan/Lectures/Classical_Mechanics/Rotation/2-Angular_Velocity.md

 \det M = \boldsymbol{a}\cdot (\boldsymbol{b}\times \boldsymbol{c})
 $$

-## The Angular Velocity is NOT a Vector
+## The Angular Velocity is NOT Really a Vector

 Now you should know that the angular velocity *matrix* is the more natural quantity, and the angular velocity *vector* is just some derived